 Netherlands Heart Foundation PhD-training courses ("Papendal Courses")

 The cardiovascular PhD-training courses consist of 3 state-of-the-art courses.
 These are organized under auspices of and with financial support from the Netherlands Heart Foundation.
 All three courses take 5 days and take place at the Papendal conference Center in Arnhem in or around October.
 The courses are open not only to CARIM PhD candidates but also to PhD candidates of other Dutch universities and research institutes.
 The Papendal courses address three topics, corresponding with the CARIM research themes: Cardiac Function & Adaptation, Vascular Biology, and Thrombosis & Haemostasis.
-For detailed information on the contents of the Papendal courses and how to apply click here (not yet open for 2017).
+For detailed information on the contents of the Papendal courses and how to apply click here.

 Maastricht UMC+/FHML general courses